Centennial Hall Convention Center: History

-The city of Hayward opened Centennial Hall as a convention center in honor of the city's 100th birthday.
+The city of Hayward opened Centennial Hall as a convention center in 1976, in honor of the city's 100th birthday.
 Before that it was the gymnasium for Hayward Union High School.
 The hall contained 14000 sqft of exhibit space and a capacity of up to 1,500 for events.
 It had eight additional rooms totaling 11448 sqft and a 1280 sqft patio.

 Among noteworthy events that occurred at Centennial Hall was an October 1988 campaign appearance by Michael Dukakis, the Democratic nominee for president.
+It was the venue for Hayward's Gay Prom in 2001.